capillariesio/capillaries/doc/started.md

 Is there a way to develop and debug Capillaries server components in a dev environment like VSCode without running it from WSL?
 Yes, but you will have to solve two problems.

-1. Data directories /tmp/capitest_* will not be available from Windows, so you will have to tweak all configuration files and shell scripts to reference Windows paths.
+1. Data directories `/tmp/capitest_*` will not be available from Windows, so you will have to tweak all configuration files and shell scripts so they reference Windows paths.
 This is doable, but it's a tedious job.

-2. When [tag_and_denormalize] integration test runs in WSL and uses Webapi executed by Windows dev environment, `curl` command will not be able to connect to Webapi's `http://localhost:6543` because of the known WSL limitation descussed at https://github.com/microsoft/WSL/issues/5211 and at https://superuser.com/questions/1679757/how-to-access-windows-localhost-from-wsl2 .
+2. When [test_tag_and_denormalize](../test/code/tag_and_denormalize/README.md) integration test runs in WSL and uses Webapi executed from Windows dev environment, `curl` command will not be able to connect to Webapi's `http://localhost:6543` because of the known WSL limitation descussed at https://github.com/microsoft/WSL/issues/5211 and at https://superuser.com/questions/1679757/how-to-access-windows-localhost-from-wsl2 .
 You will need to use host IP address or use `$(localhost).local` instead of `localhost` in the shell script.

 ### Go development